angular/angular/aio/content/guide/upgrade-performance.md

 ### How `ngUpgrade` Works

-Regardless of whether you choose `downgradeModule()` or `UpgradeModule`, the basic principles of upgrading, the mental model behind hybrid apps, and how you use the {@link upgrade/static upgrade/static} utilities remain the same.
+Regardless of whether you choose `downgradeModule()` or `UpgradeModule`, the basic principles of upgrading, the mental model behind hybrid applications, and how you use the {@link upgrade/static upgrade/static} utilities remain the same.
 For more information, see the [How `ngUpgrade` Works](guide/upgrade#how-ngupgrade-works) section of [Upgrading from AngularJS](guide/upgrade).